dal-go/dalgo/README.md

 # Go package `strongo/db`
 Database abstraction layer (DAL) in Go language

-There are 3 main purposes for the package:
+There are 4 main purposes for the package:

 1. To abstract work with data storage so underlying storage engine can be changed.

 2. To allow write less code that is more readable.

 3. To allow easialy add logging & hooks for `tx/insert/get/query/update/delete` operations across app. _Think about preventing updates made outside of transaction or logging automatically what properties have changed._

+4. Allow to write unit tests without dependency on specific implementation. (_do no compile AppEngine packages for examples_)

 The main abstraction is done though interface `EntityHolder`: